 This AC addresses operational and maintenance considerations that are directly related to compliance with § 25.1309.
 Flightcrew and maintenance tasks related to compliance with § 25.1309 should be appropriate and reasonable.
-However, the FAA does not consider quantitative assessments of crew errors to be feasible.
+However, the FAA does not currently consider quantitative assessments of flightcrew errors to be feasible.
 Reasonable tasks are those that can be realistically anticipated to be performed correctly when they are required or scheduled.
-Therefore, the safety assessment does not need to consider the hazards associated with omitting or incorrectly performing the reasonable tasks.
+Paragraph 5.3.5 addresses the expected validation and verification tasks related to flightcrew mitigating actions during a safety assessment.
 In addition, based on experienced engineering and operational judgment, the discovery of obvious failures during normal operation or maintenance of the airplane may be assumed, even though identification of such failures is not the primary purpose of the operational or maintenance actions.
-During the safety assessment process associated with the continued airworthiness of the airplane might be identified.
+During the safety assessment process associated with § 25.1309 compliance, useful information or instructions associated with the continued airworthiness of the airplane might be identified.
 This information should be made available to those compiling the ICA covered by § 25.1529.